Bureaucracy - Procedure, Scale, and the Limits of Flexibility

 What makes these systems bureaucratic is the primacy of formal rules over individual judgment.
 Decisions are documented.
 Roles are specialised.
 Authority flows through defined channels.

 A tax authority that applied rules inconsistently would not be more human - it would be less trustworthy.
-The architecture exists because the alternative, discretionary power applied informally, has a well-documented history of producing outcomes that favour the connected over the correct.
-This isn't a small point.
-It's the whole argument.
+All this architecture exists because the alternative, discretionary power applied inconsistently and informally, has a well-documented history of producing outcomes that favour the well connected over the correct.
+This isn't a minor point, it's the whole argument.

-But the same features that create reliability also create distance - between the rule and the situation it was written to handle, and between the official applying it and the person on the other side of the desk.
+But the same features that create reliability also create distance - between the rule and the situation it was written to handle, and between the official applying it and the person on the other side of the desk, or on the end of the phone.

 Why Caution Wins